SanskarKejriwal/My_Money/README.md

 **Multiple Transactions**
 <br/>
 <br/>
-You can add all your details here and keep track of all.<br/>
+-You can add all your details here and keep track of all.<br/>
+-You can delete and edit the transaction from the action button shown.<br/>

 <img src="https://imgur.com/kWBj7WS.png" />